-- → Novastar measures, monitors, and reports on social and environmental value, Environmental, Social & Governance (ESG) commitments and performance, alongside financial and operational performance at the portfolio company and fund level on a quarterly and annual basis.
-Reporting requirements are enshrined in the funds' governing documents and in the investment agreements with each portfolio company. - → Novastar is an active investor.
+- Novastar measures, monitors, and reports on social and environmental value, Environmental, Social & Governance (ESG) commitments and performance, alongside financial and operational performance at the portfolio company and fund level on a quarterly and annual basis.
+Reporting requirements are enshrined in the funds' governing documents and in the investment agreements with each portfolio company. - Novastar tracks and reports on the following social and environmental value metrics across the portfolio.
+Portfolio companies report this data to Novastar on a quarterly basis. - Direct Beneficiaries, and proportion that are low-income - Total Employees, and proportion that are (i) female and (ii) low-income - Total Consumers, and proportion that are (i) female and (ii) low-income - Total Suppliers, and proportion that are (i) female and (ii) low-income - Personnel Expenses - Payments to Governments - New Investment Catalysed - Tonnes of greenhouse gas emissions avoided and removed - Tonnes of waste avoided, removed, recycled - + Hectares of land improved for biodiversity and / or soil health - Novastar is an active investor.
 Novastar has board representation on every portfolio company board.
 A dedicated investment manager and team engage very frequently with portfolio company leaders on a wide range of topics including business strategy, talent & organization, capital structure and governance.
 Integral to the Novastar investment manager role is the measurement, monitoring, and reporting on social and environmental value during the life of the investment. - Novastar and its fund investors rely on the coherence of the investment thesis, rigor of the Social Value Screen, and transparency of reporting to ensure our shared goal of inclusive value creation is faithfully pursued and effectively achieved.
-To date, Novastar-managed funds do not directly link the general partner's profit share with the creation of social and/or environmental value.
+To date, Novastarmanaged funds do not directly link the general partner's profit share with the creation of social and/or environmental value.
 Novastar believes that impact measurement, and determining contribution and attribution are still too nascent and subjective for this approach to have the desired effect.
-As the measurement, reporting and auditing of non-financial value matures, Novastar will consider opportunities to align general partner incentives more directly with the achievement of inclusive value.
+As the measurement, reporting and auditing of nonfinancial value matures, Novastar will consider opportunities to align general partner incentives more directly with the achievement of inclusive value.